Dimension-free estimates for discrete maximal functions and lattice points in high-dimensional spheres and balls with small radii: Introduction

 It is easy to see that where the inequality above follows from the fact that averages over discrete balls are themselves averages of avereges over discrete spheres.
 This observation shows that Theorem \ref{thm:sphere} implies Theorem \ref{thm:ball}.
 However, in the small scales regime $t=O(d^{1/2-\varepsilon})$ these two results are in fact closely related.
 This will become evident at a later stage in the paper.

 As a key tool in proving Theorem \ref{thm:sphere}, we establish two types of results that we believe are interesting in their own right; therefore, we explicitly highlight them here.

 The first type of result concerns counting lattice points in high-dimensional spheres and balls with small radii.
 A representative example of this kind is given below.
-In what follows the symbol $\approx$ denotes upper and lower bounds with universal implicit constants.
-The notation $O_K$ below stands for a big $O$ notation in which the implicit constant may depend on $K.$ By $\N$ we denote the set of positive integers.
-We also let
+In what follows we write $\N$ to denote the set of positive integers and for $n,d\in \N$ we let